Frequently asked questions concerning studies at Chalmers

 Scholarships, tuition fees and living costs

-- Does Chalmers have any scholarships?
+- Does Chalmers offer any scholarships?

 Yes.
 Meritorious students from around the world, required to pay tuition fees, are eligible for one of the numerous scholarships offered and administrated by Chalmers.
 Additionally, there are several external scholarships that you can apply for such as the Swedish Institute Scholarships.
 Students are also encouraged to search for and identify other such scholarships.